zedithx/Cloud-Iot-Infra/frontend/README.md

 npm install
 ```

-Create a `.env.local` file with the following variable and adjust the value to your API Gateway endpoint:
+Create a `.env.local` file and point the app at the API Gateway deployed by CDK:

 ```
-NEXT_PUBLIC_API_BASE_URL=https://abc123.execute-api.ap-southeast-1.amazonaws.com
+NEXT_PUBLIC_API_BASE_URL=https://your-api-id.execute-api.your-region.amazonaws.com
 ```

 ### Development